-COVID19: Our summer camps are still ON!
+COVID19: Our camps are still ON!
 We are limiting our groups to 10 campers each this year to allow more space for physical distancing.

 We ask that campers practice good hygiene including washing hands when necessary, coughing/sneezing into arm and if your child is feeling ill please refrain from bringing them to camp.
 We will happily refund any missed camp days due to sickness.

 A Day in the Life of an EcoDairy Camper

 We’re often asked what the kids do when they’re at camp so we thought we would take you through an average day (whatever that means) of camp down on the farm.
 We’re using the word “average” lightly because things are constantly changing around here.